Applications on the Victorian Housing Register (VHR)

 • Emergency management housing (transfer applicants): for people whose housing is no longer safe or habitable, due to an emergency, for example, a bushfire, flood or storm

-• Priority transfers (transfer applicants only): for existing social housing renters who require urgent relocation to another social housing property due to their current property being unsafe or unsuitable, being sold, redeveloped or better utilised
+• Priority transfers (transfer applicants only): for existing social housing residents who require urgent relocation to another social housing property due to their current property being unsafe or unsuitable, being sold, redeveloped or better utilised

 • Special housing needs (transfer applicants): for people who are living in housing that has become unsuitable and who have no alternative housing options